-German art collector who was discovered to possess 1,500 artworks believed to have been stolen by the Nazis from their rightful Jewish owners during the Second World War.
+A German art collector who was discovered to possess 1,500 artworks believed to have been stolen by the Nazis from their rightful Jewish owners during World War II.

-German art collector Cornelius Gurlitt died in Munich on May 6th, 2014, at the age of 81.
-In 2012 he was found to have hoarded in his appartment over 1,500 works of art including paintings by Henri Matisse, Emil Nolde, Max Liebermann and Claude Monet.
+German art collector Cornelius Gurlitt died in Munich on May 6, 2014, at the age of 81.
+In 2012 he was found to have hoarded in his apartment more than 1,500 works of art, including paintings by Henri Matisse, Emil Nolde, Max Liebermann and Claude Monet.
 His art collections are currently in administrative trust as they are thought to be Nazi-looted.
 Recent DW content on the collector and his trove is collated on this page.

 German Culture Minister Monika Gruetters has announced that she hopes to put works from the trove of art accumulated by the late collector Cornelius Gurlitt on exhibition next year.
 But the show could feature Nazi loot.